 Currently, recycled jewellery is all the rage in the year 2021 with many publications including The Guardian displaying their fashion must-have fixes as some recycled jewellery.

-But what are the environmental benefits of recycled sterling silver?
+But what are the environmental benefits of jewellery recycling?
 Not only will CO2 emissions be greatly reduced but far less energy will be consumed during the extraction process.
 Animal lives will also be saved from the forests that are cut down to form metal mines and the forests will be saved too.

 Aquila is very proud to say that our sterling silver collections are recycled metals from our end of lines, surplus, faulty items and samples.
 It is so important to give back to the beautiful environment around us, and by making (and buying) recycled jewellery, we can truly make a difference.